Quarry Lane Open Scrimmage 1

 - I feel like DA is the only section that is truth > tech for me.
 The evidence is the most essential part.
 The more recent cards plus good warrants always change the uniqueness and control the link.

 - Both sides can fiat the alt.
 Prove to me how the alt solves the k and the case better compared to the plan.
 Of course, you don't need an alt to win the debate.
 I will treat the K like a philosophical DA if you don't go for alt; then weighing and framework is important.
+FW prefer weigh the aff against the alt.
+If your A strat is win the fiat K and "you link you lost," I am probably not the best judge for you.

 - Perm is generally just served for checking uncompetitive alternatives.
 However, if you drop the perm and your opponent extends it, I will still vote off you. (this is just for the case when the link is not strong)